jkarolczak/ligand-classification/README.md

 ## Demo

-The best model from the paper can be tested without the need to install anything.
+The model trained on blobs from cryoEM and X-ray crystallography can be tested without the need to install anything.
 The model is deployed as a Streamlit app under the link [ligands.cs.put.poznan.pl](https://ligands.cs.put.poznan.pl).

 ## Data